nikitavoloboev/data/travel/visited/visited.md

 # Visited

-I keep various lists of places I liked on [Foursquare](https://foursquare.com/user/458393289).
+I keep a list of places and countries I want to visit [here](https://trello.com/b/i8c0hBVu) and a list of places I liked on [Foursquare](https://foursquare.com/user/458393289).

 Below are countries and cities I visited thus far with some comments on them.
 Cities with 🌟 are my **favorite**.

 ## [Netherlands](netherlands.md)

 - Amsterdam 🌟 - Lovely city.
 - Eindhoven - Did my CS degree there.
-Didn't like the city.
+Quite a boring city.
 - Den Bosch
 - Maastricht